 The dried leaves of fenugreek play a prominent role in the North Indian cooking, which is mainly used for its flavor.
 Even a small quantity of dried fenugreek leaves burst the dish with a beautiful aroma.
 Usually added at the final garnishing stages.

 Fresh greens are commonly used throughout India.
 Fresh greens are usually combined with lentils and served with roti or rice.
 The leaves, lentils, and rice make a wholesome dish with protein, carb, and essential nutrients.
-This method of preparation is called methi dal in Hindi and vendhaya keerai kootu in Tamil.
-You may also try this methi biryani, or Gujarati Muthia which uses fenugreek leaves as the main ingredient.

 The seeds are used generally for seasoning.
 Fenugreek seeds are tempered with cooking oil before adding to the dish.